NIH-CARD/scRNAseq-pipeline/README.md

 Cell types of the modeled and clustered RNA atlas are estimated using over-representation analysis and a currated list of cell gene markers.

-### ATAC modeling (rule atac_model)

-Using snapATAC2 for only read/write, both create a AnnDataSet object to run batch-corrected spectral analysis and scaling; resulting in a leiden-clustered UMAP AnnData object

-### ATAC annotation (rule atac_annotate)

-Map the celltype from the RNA atlas onto the ATAC atlas by cell

-### Merging to one multiome object (rule multiome_output)

-Both atlases are merged into a single muon AnnData object for portability.

 ### Separate atlas into individual celltypes (rule export_celltypes)

 Slice the multiome atlas into individual RNA and ATAC AnnData objects by celltype

-### Differential Gene Expression and Differentially Accessible Chromatin (rule DGE and DAR)
+### Differential Gene Expression (rule DGE)
-From the individual RNA and ATAC AnnData objects, separated by celltype, pseudobulk and compare the expression of RNA transcripts and ATAC availability, export lists of genes/genome bins with fold-changes and p-values, as well as pseudobulked objects
+From the individual RNA AnnData objects, separated by celltype, pseudobulk and compare the expression of RNA transcripts, export lists of genes bins with fold-changes and p-values, as well as pseudobulked objects